zetalang/zeta/README.md

-# boltc
+# torqc
-The official bolt compiler
+The official torq  compiler